The Vystrian Wolf

 Classification: demonic, hyena-like wolf.
 Location: originated in Evylon, but may be found abroad.

-Like wraith upon the mist, the bloodwolf hunts in the deep of night from the shadows of caverns and the dark places of the world; it is a beast from Evylon's unexplored, untamable wilds, one who only recently ventured abroad.
-Said to be descended from a pack of Vystrian wolves who got caught mid-portal and thrown into a place of Evylon where good things cannot exist.
+Bloodwolves are beasts from Evylon's untamable wilds said to have its origins in Anquil, one who only recently ventured abroad.
 They are large, some growing to heights rivaling even that of the great dire, with short, tufted ears and a ridge of spikes that varies by individual running the length of their back.
-With thick, muscular necks and chests, the bloodwolf more resembles a hyena than a wolf; they have massive jaws and long fangs, jagged, protruding from their lips.
+With thick, muscular necks and chests, the bloodwolf more resembles a hyena than a wolf; they have massive jaws and long jagged fangs protruding from their lips.
 The use of their last defining feature is a favorite; to rip and shred with their long, hooked claws, or the sickle-sabres that curve upwards and over their paws in place of a regular wolf's dewclaw.

 Exceptionally intelligent, the bloodwolves range in small packs consisting of ten to twenty members.
 One alpha, generally the strongest male, leads them.
 Forever-mates are unheard of in a bloodwolf clan, and in many situations, the alpha male will have a harem of females that he actively breeds; other males may be used as guards and fighters.
 Much like lions, the females do most of the hunting, and the males get first rights to every kill.
 Powers and abilities vary with each individual, as do colors and markings, though all are gifted with unnaturally powerful strength.